stochastic-rs

 use stochastic_rs::stochastic::volatility::heston::Heston;

-let p = Heston::<f64>::new(
+let p = Heston::<f64, _>::new(

 );

-let (s_path, v_path) = p.sample(); // both Array1<f64>
+let [s_path, v_path] = p.sample(); // [Array1<f64>; 2]

 import stochastic_rs as srs

-p = srs.Heston(mu=0.03, kappa=2.0, theta=0.04,
+p = srs.Heston(kappa=2.0, theta=0.04, sigma=0.3, rho=-0.7, mu=0.03,

-n=1000, t=1.0)
+n=1000, s0=100.0, v0=0.04, t=1.0)

 s, v = p.sample() # both numpy arrays